The Consequences of Removing a Protected Tree and How to Avoid them

-Trees play a crucial part in the environment as they provide shade, clean air, and aesthetic value to our surroundings.
-However, not all trees are equal and some carry additional protection status, making it illegal to do any work without obtaining permission.
-If you’re considering having a tree removed, it’s essential to understand the status of protection for the tree being considered and the steps you have to take to comply with the legal requirements.
-This article we’ll walk you through the process of discovering whether trees are safe and exactly what steps you will need to do to ensure you are acting within the law.
+Trees play an important part in the environment, providing shade, clean air and aesthetic value to our surroundings.
+However there are a few trees that aren’t equal and some carry an additional status of protection, making it illegal to do any work without obtaining permission.
+If you’re considering having a tree removed it is essential to know the status of protection for the tree you’re considering and the steps you have to follow to be in compliance with the law.
+In this article, we will walk you through the process of discovering whether trees are protected and what you have be doing to make sure that you are acting within the law.

 What exactly is a tree that is protected?

-A protected tree is one that can be subject to specific laws and regulations It is illegal to do work on such a tree without having the appropriate permissions.
-There are two kinds of protection a tree may have - preservation and protection orders that are statutory.
+A protected tree is one that can be subject to specific legal restrictions, and it’s illegal to carry out works on a tree without obtaining the necessary permissions.
+There are two kinds of protection that a tree could be protected by - preservation and protection orders that are statutory.

-As a matter of legal protection, trees are protected by laws and subject to Tree Preservation Orders (TPOs).
-TPOs are enacted by local authorities in order to protect trees of significant value to the public and to ensure that they are not destroyed or damaged.
+In the context of statutory protection trees are protected under law and are in the hands of Tree Preservation Orders (TPOs).
+TPOs are issued by local authorities to protect trees with a significant public value and to ensure that they are not destroyed or damaged.

 Preservation orders

-Preservation orders are similar to TPOs , but are put in place from the Secretary of State responsible for Environment.
-Trees with preservation orders are considered to have exceptional value and are shielded from any work, including the felling.
+Preservation orders are like TPOs in that they are set up from the Secretary of State responsible for Environment.
+Preservation orders for trees are considered to have an exceptional value and are shielded from any kind of work, including cutting down.

 How can I tell if a tree is protected?

-To determine whether a tree is protected, you will need to check if it is subject to the protection of a TPO or preservation or protection order.
-This can be done by contacting your municipal authority, and asking them to look up for records.
+To determine whether a tree is protected, you must to verify if it’s under a TPO or preservation order.
+It is done by contacting your local authority and asking them to look up for records.

 TPO search